zvasicek/TinyverseGP/README.md

-*Unstable testing branch for the integration of hyperparameter optimisation (HPO) and automated machine learning (AutoML)*
+*Unstable testing branch used for the integration of hyperparameter optimisation (HPO) and automated machine learning (AutoML).*

 # TinyverseGP: Minimalistic implementations of different representations for Genetic Programming